cacophony-wj/LeS/README.md

 However, thanks to meticulous research and effort by those in the NSFW discord, I have also included BodyGen support, which is an option for female NPC bodies to be generated with a random BodySlide preset whenever you first meet them, which the game will remember and save for the next time you are in their presence.
 Unfortunately, this means that you cannot create a preset for your PC with BodySlide, you must move all the sliders within RaceMenu while in-game to create your character's body.
 Time-consuming but perhaps worth it, and you only have to do it once as you can save the body as a preset.

 With the addition of _Bad Dog 3BBB_ and _3BA_ and Tsuki's _Book of 3BBB_ the morphs for all those armors got to be over 5 GB in size, so I have left them unbuilt.
 You will have to run BodySlide on your own or weird stuff will happen.
 To do so launch it from the _Executables_ menu on the right.
 Choose the body you want from the _Preset_ menu.
-(You can see what it looks like by hitting the **Preview** button, I recommend the one called "3BBB HangEmHigh."
+(You can see what it looks like by hitting the **Preview** button.
+For BodyGen, you must use the one called _- Zeroed CBBE -_ or the body randomization will not work properly.
+If you have disabled BodyGen, I recommend the one called "3BBB HangEmHigh."
 If you want everybody to be close to the same dimensions, choose a different preset.)

-To create the bodies and armors, tick the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left, and then press _Batch Build_.
+To create the bodies and armors, click the X button next to the _Groups_ dropdown, tick the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left, and then press _Batch Build_.
 You will have a withering array of options to choose from which are mandatory, so be patient.
 If given a choice between 3BA or something else, choose 3BA.
 Otherwise 3BF or CBBE is fine.
 Hair color depends on what color hair you want poking out of helmets so roleplay it out.
-If you want dynamically generated bodies in your game, the BodySlide process is basically the same but you will have to choose _- Zeroed CBBE -_ as your preset for this feature to function properly.
-You will also need to tick the _Bodygen3_ mod to active in Mod Organizer, which contains all of the curated body morph options available.

 Finally, if you want to make your game even sexier, you can use the wonderful zaps option!
 Pick one of the "BD" armors and note the check boxes just below the dropdowns.
 You can check them to remove those pieces from the suit!
 So you could make the set topless, bottomless, or both.
 Sadly this doesn't work for the Book of CBBE armors and you'll be seeing a lot of those.
 Also you'll have to do every zap yourself.
 My suggestion is to wait until you get an armor you like, zap it, then build only that armor for yourself.